RVanDamme/PANKEGG/paper/paper.md

 # Statement of need

 The ever-growing progress of sequencing technologies has made it possible to recover thousands of draft and high-quality genomes directly from a plethora of environmental samples, accelerating our understanding of microbial diversity across ecosystems.
-Shotgun metagenomics with assembly-based approaches recovers metagenome-assembled genomes (MAGs), giving access to taxonomic and functional profiles of uncultured microorganisms.
+Shotgun metagenomics with assembly-based approaches recovers MAGs, giving access to taxonomic and functional profiles of uncultured microorganisms.

 Pankegg integrates taxonomic analysis with KEGG pathway annotations, distinguishing itself from tools like MAGFlow/BIgMAG  [@YepesGarcia2024] and Anvi'o [@Eren2021].
 While MAGFlow/BIgMAG and Anvi'o metagenomics provide comprehensive metagenomic workflows and their visualisation, Pankegg focuses on the visualisation and the functional interpretation of orthologs' variations across multiple samples and bins within the context of KEGG pathways [@Kanehisa:2023].
 Our focused approach on the KEGG orthologs facilitates a more direct and efficient analysis of metabolic capabilities and variations in microbial communities, even with growing datasets.